 Tropical and Infectious Diseases Research Services

-- To provide training, technical expertise, and support to scientists working in TEID.
+- Provide training, technical expertise, and support to scientists working in the TEID core facility.

-- To promote integration of services and support with the other RCMI cores (IIS, TPC, GR, NBS).
+- Promote the integration of services and support with the other CCRHD-RCMI units (IIS, TPC, GR, NBS).

 Emilee Colón-Lorenzo, PhD.